ingorichtsmeier/dmn-test-tool/dmn-excel-tester/README.md

 Then you can run the java program `com.camunda.consulting.dmn_excel_tester.DmnExcelTester` with the filenames of the dmn table and the excel sheet and check the outputs for the result.

 ![Console output](documentation/console-output.png)

+## Build and run

+Run `mvn clean compile assembly:single` to create a single jar.

+Start the evaluation with `java -jar target\dmn-excel-tester-jar-with-dependencies.jar dmnFile excelFile`.